rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/plugin-schemas-8.md

 [Schemas](http://guide.meteor.com/collections.html#schemas) section of the Meteor Guide_

 While Mongo is a "schemaless" database that does not mean schemas are a bad idea.
-In fact they are a great idea and so Reaction Commerce uses a package called [Simple Schema](https://atmospherejs.com/aldeed/simple-schema) to build and enforce schemas.
+In fact they are a great idea and so Demand Cluster uses a package called [Simple Schema](https://atmospherejs.com/aldeed/simple-schema) to build and enforce schemas.
 This package is recommended in the Meteor Guide and we recommend it's use as well.

 In addition to Simple Schema we use a package called [Autoform](https://github.com/aldeed/meteor-autoform) which allows